-Despite being a stone throw away from the Rocky Mountains, Denver has amassed tons of visitors from every part of the world because of its adventurous hiking trails.
+Despite being a stone’s throw away from the Rocky Mountains, Denver has amassed tons of visitors from every part of the world because of its adventurous hiking trails.
 It’s a home to captivating hiking destinations where you can explore nature to your heart’s content.
-The hikes near Denver offer beautiful and breathtaking scenery, which may compel you to come back.
+The hikes near Denver offer breathtaking scenery, which may compel you to come back.

-If you are reading this, you are probably planning a visit to Denver, or you are a hiker that wants to explore more hiking trails near Denver.
+If you are reading this, you are probably planning to visit Denver or a hiker who wants to explore more hiking trails near Denver.
 This article will show you the list of hikes near Denver that will punch over its weight and knock your socks off.

 Bear Creek Trail at Lair O’ the Bear Park

 The first on this list is the family’s choice.

 It is stationed west of Morrison after a small province named Idledale.
 There are plenty of picnic tables to have lunch with the whole family, and Bear Creek is close by for the avid fishers.

 Just a 30-minutes-drive from Denver, this park offers a beautiful and easy ride to the bear creek canyon with many hiking and mountain biking trails.
 It has some distinctive characteristics, and you will be surprised by the look of the Park itself, the sound, and the sights of water.
 Lair o’ bear park is an ideal location to show your kids numerous kinds of trees and identify different species of birds.

 If you are interested in a more challenging hike, consider participating in Bear Creek Trail, stretching 12.6 miles, providing stunning Colorado enchanting landscape hikers.
 Just make sure to arrive early or use many cash applications, and then check parking availability.